The DUFF: Plot

-Bianca and Toby have a date at his house, but she finds herself thinking about Wesley and tries to brush it off.
+Bianca and Toby have a date at his house, where she finds herself thinking about Wesley but tries to brush it off.
 By the end of the date, she discovers that Toby has been "DUFFing" her; that is, spending time with her in order to connect with Jess and Casey.
 She confronts him as the shallow and superficial person he has revealed himself to be, and leaves in tears.
 While looking for Wesley, to talk with him about the date, she finds him at the thinking rock kissing Madison.

 Furious with both boys, Bianca reunites with her girl friends, who were actually genuine all along.
-They, along with her understanding mother Dottie, convince her to go to the homecoming dance with them in a dress they create together which incorporates elements of her previous wardrobe, such as her plaid flannel shirts.
-At the dance, Bianca uses Wesley's advice to be upfront, and tells him that she likes him, but he regrettably informs her that he is back with Madison, who approaches the two of them and begins to hurl insults at Bianca.
+They, along with her understanding mother, Dottie, convince her to go to the homecoming dance with them in a dress they create together which incorporates elements of her previous wardrobe, such as her plaid flannel shirts.
+At the dance, Bianca uses Wesley's advice to be upfront, and tells him that she likes him.
+However, he regrettably informs her that he is back with Madison, who approaches the two of them and begins to hurl insults at Bianca.

-Bianca delivers her final speech to Madison, finally confronting her and proclaiming that everybody is a DUFF because there is always someone "better", and should be true to their own identity.
+Bianca delivers her final speech to Madison, finally confronting her and proclaiming that everybody is a DUFF because there is always someone "better", and they should be true to their own identity.
 Additionally, Madison's bullying is just a reflection of her own insecurities about herself.
 When Madison is crowned homecoming queen and Wesley king, he hesitates before rejecting the title, instead choosing to kiss Bianca in front of the whole school.

+Bianca's article about homecoming and her experience is a hit with the students.
+Bianca is accepted to Northwestern University while Wesley attends Ohio State.
+They go out for dinner as a couple.